 - Once the customer has said everything he wants to, provide a complete summary of everything discussed.
 This shows you are listening actively and ensures you do not miss any important detail.

 Empathy is all about putting yourself in the caller’s shoes to better understand his feelings and perspective.
-This helps build a healthy professional relationship with the caller and increase customer satisfaction.
+This helps build a healthy professional relationship with the caller and increases customer satisfaction.

 Here are some ways to show empathy over the phone: